 - battery by an adult (someone 18 years or older) against a person under 14 years old that cause serious bodily injury, and

 - battery against an endangered adult that results in death.

-Class C Felony.
-The following batteries are punishable by two to eight years’ imprisonment and a fine of up to $10,000:
+Level 5 Felony.
+The following batteries are punishable by one to six years’ imprisonment and a fine of up to $10,000: